 Maintain appropriate administrative staff (finance, HR, IT, insurance billing).
 Staff turnover will not exceed 25%.
-Outcome: Administrative staff retention is 100%.
+Outcome: Administrative staff retention is 86%.
+Turnover is 14.3% - below the goal of 25%.

 Operating reserves will be maintained at a level to cover one month of our annual expenses per our policy.
-Outcome: 100% achieved.
+Outcome: 100% achieved - remains unchanged.

 A positive reputation with vendors and funders.
-Outcome: Approximately 85% positive feedback from those surveyed.
+Outcome: Approximately 85% positive feedback from those surveyed - remains unchanged.

 Bridge programs will have sufficient staffing levels.
 Open positions will be filled within 2 months.
-Outcome: Staff turnover is 29% and the majority of Youth Worker positions are filled within 2 months.
+Outcome: Staff turnover is 27% and the majority of Youth Worker positions are on board within 1 months.
+Critical positions are filled within 2 months.

 Bridge staff will have access to Bridge systems as evidenced by "up time" reports showing any system outages.
-Outcome: Bridge system up time is 99.9%
+Outcome: Bridge system up time is 100%